 What is the Cannabis plant, CBD, and Hempseed?

-Hash, weed, pot, marijuana, etc. are some of the names used for the cannabis plant.
-This plant consists of Tetrahydrocannabinol (THC) which is a psychoactive element.
-THC is one of the most prevalent chemical compounds found in the plant which makes the usage of cannabis plant illicit and illegal.
+THC is one of the most prevalent chemical compounds found in the plant on its natural state.
+This is the very substance that makes the usage of cannabis plant illicit and illegal, yet quite popular.

-As the name suggests, Hempseed oil is extracted from the seeds of the hemp plant (one of the species of the cannabis plants) which is generally used as a food supplement.
-The hemp seed oil contains a relatively low level of THC which makes the oil suitable for consumption as a food supplement.
+As the name suggests, Hempseed oil is extracted from the seeds of the hemp plant, one of the species of the cannabis plants.
+The extracted oil is generally used as a food supplement for wide range of health benefits.

 Is CBD Oil Legal in the UK?

-According to the UK’s Drug Law, the cannabis plant is considered illegal to use as it contains a high amount of THC it and the misuse of the drug act.
+As for the THC, since it is the main psychotropic substance in the cannabis plant, it is a different story.
+Also, according to the UK’s Drug Law, the cannabis plant is considered illegal to use as it contains a high amount of THC it and the misuse of the drug act.

 What does The Medicine and Healthcare Products Regulatory Agency (MHRA) have to say about CBD?

 The Medicine and Healthcare Products Regulatory Agency is an executive agency of the Department of Health and Care in clinical trials in the UK.
 The rules and opinions passed by the agency apply to the whole country.

 The MHRA has a key role in the UK in protecting consumers of health products, improving public health, and supporting scientific research, development, and innovation in its field.
 So, the agency has the final word on how the CBD stand in the UK legal framework.